 I’ve been on eight 3-mile runs since week five, and they are getting easier each time.
 Feeling proud of myself after a run is the best part.
 I think there’s part of me that still thinks “I can’t do it.”
 It’s defeating that mindset that means the most.

-I’m currently on a new five-week plan to build up to five miles (I’ll share when I complete!)
+I’m currently on a new five-week plan to build up to five miles (I’ll share when I complete it!)

-Stretching: I make sure to stretch ten minutes after I run or do strength training.
+I make sure to stretch ten minutes after I run or do strength training.
 I can always work on improving my consistency with this!
-I’ve googled good stretches for IT bands and try to replicate those.
+I’ve googled good stretches for IT bands and tried to replicate those.

 If you find something that works for you when it comes to the fuel and digestive department, stick to it!
 My breakfast for run days is almost always a bowl of protein oats!
 I feel my best when I run an hour after eating these oats.
 I digest it well, and it doesn’t cause any discomfort during my run.
 It’s crazy that food can make or break a run, so if you find something that works, stick to it!

 I love to have a snack after running!
 I’ll usually drink water for about 45-minutes after a run and then have a carb + protein source to refuel.
 I try to plan my runs to finish a little before lunch, but if not, I stick with a snack.

 I refuse to run without headphones!
 Music is one of the best ways to get my energy levels up when it comes to running, and I hate hearing myself breathe.